 If you mention you are going high altitude trekking, you may get a lot of advice on how to cope with potential acute mountain sickness (AMS) and the elevation.
 But many of the beliefs surrounding how to best acclimatize to the low oxygen environment are factually incorrect.

-Below we dispel five of the most common myths about dealing with altitude.
+Below we dispel seven of the most common myths about dealing with altitude.

 MYTH #1 – DRINKING WATER PREVENTS ALTITUDE SICKNESS

 Drink water.
 On a Kilimanjaro trek, you will be reminded constantly about staying well hydrated.
 It is easy to become dehydrated in the sunny, dry climate on the mountain.
 Four to five liters a day is the recommendation we give to our clients.